grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.6.1 is a patch release with bug fixes and documentation improvements.
+`etwfe` 0.6.2 is a patch release that addresses minor test failures on CRAN due to upstream changes in `fixest`.
-See NEWS.md for details.

 ## Test environments